Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Explanations using Hilbert-Schmidt Independence Criterion

 For image data, the inputs $x_i$ are pixels.
 However, pixel perturbations would only emphasize low level explanations.
-To obtain high level and meaningful explanations, we rather consider a random perturbation mask $\mM = (M_1, ..., M_d) \in [0,1]^d$ that we apply on the input image $\vx$ using a mask operator $\inp: \mathcal{X} \times [0,1]^d \rightarrow \mathcal{X}$.
-More specifically, we use the inpainting operator \cite{fong2017perturbation,ribeiro2016lime,zeiler2014visualizing,petsiuk2018rise,fel_look_2021} defined by $\inp(\vx, \mM) = \vx \odot \mM + (1 - \mM)\mu$, with $\odot$ the Hadamard product and $\mu$ a baseline value.
-For each image patch, the mask values define a drift from the original image towards the baseline value $\mu$.
-We thereby assess the effect of each patch of the image, represented by $M_i$, on the output.
+To obtain high level and meaningful explanations, we rather consider a random perturbation mask $\mM = (M_1, ..., M_d) \in [0,1]^d$.
+We upsample this mask using a Nearest Neighbor interpolation method to obtain $u(\mM) \in [0,1]^n$, a patch-perturbated vector that we apply on the input image $\mX$ using a mask operator $\inp: \mathcal{X} \times [0,1]^d \rightarrow \mathcal{X}$.
+More specifically, we use the inpainting operator defined by $\inp(\mX, \mM) = \mX \odot u(\mM) + (1 - u(\mM))\mu$, with $\odot$ the Hadamard product and $\mu$ a baseline value (here, $\mu$ is a black image with all pixels' value $=0$ \cite{ribeiro2016lime,zeiler2014visualizing}).
+Hence, the mask $\textbf{M}$ aggregates the patch-wise random perturbations $M_i$ that are sampled independently for each patch ($M_i$ are iid).
+In practice, the perturbations contained in the mask are binary perturbations, to simulate whether the information contained in the patch is kept in the image or not..
+We thereby assess the effect of each image patch, represented by $M_i$, on the output.